Generated regional Alaska river scene for Gulkana River planning; not an exact location photo

 If the Gulkana is too big or the float logistics are not ready, choose a simpler road-access grayling plan.

-Check the current Alaska Upper Copper/Upper Susitna regulations and emergency orders before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check the current Alaska Upper Copper/Upper Susitna rules and emergency orders before fishing.
 Salmon opportunity can change quickly, and this report does not replace current rules.

 Paxson Lake / upper float start